AkashChetia/sentimental_analysis_on_assamese_reviews/readme.md

   7. Run `pip install scikit-learn`(depends)
   8. Run ` pip install python-dotenv`
   9. Get your API key and location to use the Microsoft translation API ( refer [here](https://azure.microsoft.com/en-in/services/cognitive-services/translator/))
-  10. Create a .env file and write this code (replace "yourAPIkey" and "yourLocation" with the one that you obtained in step 10.)
+  10. Create a .env file and write this code (replace "yourAPIkey" and "yourLocation" with the one that you obtained in step ix.)
   ```
   API_KEY=yourAPIkey
   LOCATION=yourLocation